gravity-ui/yagr/docs/docs.en.md

 #### snapToValues?: SnapToValue | false

-Snap dataIdx value (default: closest).
+Snap dataIdx value (default: `closest`).
 Use to override `cursor.snapToValues`.

 #### series.transform?: (val: number | null | string, series: DataSeries[], idx: number) => number | null

 Series data transformation method.

+#### series.stackGroup?: number

+Stack group of series.
+Used to combient series to different stacks.
+Keep in mind that stacks are just a sum of all real values and if there are artifacts of data alignment on a given X-point on some lines then stacks will be calculated wrong.
+To avoid it there is a special data interpolation options in Yagr (see [data alignment](#data-alignment) for more information). `null` values in stacks will be interpreted as zeros.

 ### Scales